eclipse-kura/kura/_posts/config/2017-05-06-wi-fi-configuration.md

 - **Bgscan Long Interval** - defines the interval  between background scans (in seconds) if the actual signal level of the currently connected access point is better than signal_strength.

-- **Ping Access Point & renew DHCP lease if not reachable** - enables pinging the access point after connection is established.
+- **Ping Access Point & renew DHCP lease if not reachable** - enables pinging the access point after the connection is established.
   - In _Access Point_ mode, this option is disabled.
   - In _Station_ mode, if set to _true_, the unit will ping the access point and attempt to renew the DHCP lease if the access point is not reachable.